-Following amendments made by the FCA to their Conduct of Business Sourcebook in January 2018, commission (including on-going trail commission) is generally not permitted to be paid to intermediaries who provide independent advice or personal recommendations to UK clients in respect of their investments.
+Following amendments made by the FCA to their Conduct of Business Sourcebook in January 2018, commission (including on-going trail commission) is generally not permitted to be paid to intermediaries except in certain prescribed circumstances.
+In the rare circumstances where commission is payable, Jenson will pay up to 3% commission to intermediaries.